Generic Name: safinamide (sa FIN a mide)

 It is not known whether safinamide passes into breast milk or if it could harm a nursing baby.
 You should not breast-feed while using this medicine.

 How should I take Xadago?

-- Take the tablets at the same time each day.
+Xadago is usually taken once per day at the same time each day.

 What should I avoid while taking Xadago?